microsoft/vscode-iot-workbench/docs/esp32/esp32-get-started.md

 For first-time users of ESP32 devices, follow these quick steps to:
 - Prepare your development environment.
 - Send information from the device to the Azure IoT Hub
+- Listen to cloud to device message with ESP32

 ## What you learn